PEP-11 Licence Expires Without An Official Decision: State Minister Reported To Be A ‘Nay’, Federal Minister Indicates Will Give A ‘Yea’

 Mr. Albanese said then of the PEP-11 proposal “This proposal is just not on, this proposal lacks common sense.
 It's bad for jobs.
 It's bad for communities.
 It's bad for our natural environment.”

-During his interview of the same date Mr. Pitt sated, ''Well, firstly, each-way Albo's become no way Albo.
+During his interview of the same date Mr. Pitt stated, ''Well, firstly, each-way Albo's become no way Albo.
 He doesn't support coal now, he doesn't support offshore oil and gas.
 We have had an industry in Australia with offshore oil and gas for more than five decades - it's offshore Victoria; it's off of the 12 Apostles; it's off the West Coast.
 It's been a very significant part of our economy.
 I'll continue to provide the confidence and the support that industry needs.
 We will maintain a regulatory provision which is consistent, and my decision will be based on advice and the facts.''

 When asked; That licence covers a large area - from the central coast all the way down to Sydney Harbour.
 Does that need to be reduced down?''